B.B.D. (I Thought It Was Me)?

 "B.B.D.
 (I Thought It Was Me)?" is a song by American music group Bell Biv DeVoe.
 Released in September 1990 by MCA Records as the third single from their debut album, Poison (1990), it spent one week at number one on the US R&B chart, and peaked at number 26 on the Billboard Hot 100 pop chart.

+Production

+B.B.D.
+(I Thought It Was Me)? contains samples of (I Got) So Much Trouble in My Mind by Sir Joe Quarterman & Free Soul, Chain of Fools by Aretha Franklin and That Thing by Pee Wee Ellis.